UK Autumn Budget Allocates £125 Million to Launch Great British Energy and Accelerate Clean Energy Projects

 Additional fiscal measures include a rise in the Energy Profits Levy (EPL) on oil and gas companies from 35% to 38%, alongside the removal of the 29% investment allowance, with the levy extended until March 2030.
 First-year allowances under the EPL will remain, with a consultation in early 2025 on future tax responses to price volatility once the EPL concludes.

-Dan McGrail, CEO of RenewableUK, welcomed the government's plan for transforming UK ports into offshore wind industrial hubs.
-He emphasized the need to expedite grants and incentives from the National Wealth Fund, pointing out the competitive environment in offshore wind investments.
+Dan McGrail, CEO of RenewableUK, welcomed the government's plan for transforming UK ports into wind industrial hubs.
+He emphasized the need to expedite grants and from the National Wealth Fund, pointing out the competitive environment in offshore wind investments.

 CEO Claire Mack commended the £134 million port investment, highlighting its role in supporting floating offshore wind.
 She expressed approval of the £125 million for Great British Energy as a catalyst for clean energy project investment.